 London is one of the world’s top tourist destinations, and when visiting it’s likely you’ll want to try a few places to eat out.
 Like many major cities, it can be hard to find a truly original restaurant.
-If you’re tired of the eateries and fancy trying something a little different, here are ten restaurants that capture London’s unique, creative, and often eccentric flair:
+If you’re tired of the eateries and fancy trying something a little different, here are some restaurants that capture London’s unique, creative, and often eccentric flair:

 Dans Le Noir